-Exempt Employees: No. The FLSA regulations provide that, generally, an employee need not be paid for any workweek in which no work is performed.
+Exempt Employees: No. The FLSA regulations provide that, generally, an employee need not be paid for any workweek in which she performs no work.

 Nonexempt Employees: No payment is required.

 Can we require that employees use vacation time if the business is forced to close because of emergency or bad weather?